 In addition to his writings, he has appeared in television, radio, and podcast documentaries about Brooklyn and has spoken at the Smithsonian Institution about Coney Island.
 Manbeck has been giving talks on Brooklyn subjects for the New York Council for the Humanities for over 20 years.

-He is a member of the Kingsborough Community College Foundation board, the advisory board of the Wyckoff Homestead, and the board of Friends of Thirteen (PBS).
+He is a member of the Kingsborough Community College Foundation board and former member of the advisory board of the Wyckoff Homestead, and the board of Friends of Thirteen (PBS).

-In his spare time, he works on his new Brooklyn Heights Crime Series novellas.
+In his spare time, he is working on his new Brooklyn Heights Crime Series novellas and a memoir.

 Fiction: crime mystery